joakimmj/ml_course/README.md

 ```
 > **Note:** you may have to install `venv` separately.

-If you are using pycharm, it would now be a good idea to set the python interpreter from anaconda as the [project interpreter](https://www.jetbrains.com/help/pycharm/project-interpreter.html).
+If you are using pycharm, it would now be a good idea to set the [project interpreter](https://www.jetbrains.com/help/pycharm/project-interpreter.html)
+to either the global python install, or if you installed in virtual environment, set it to `env/bin/python`.

 ## Tasks
 Execute the `main.py` script with `python main.py`.